ccloquet/ICU-babyphone/README.md

   - show the status as large color blocks

+12. **play the audio on BLE detection**

-12. Autoload on boot
+13. Autoload on boot

-13. Keepalive
+14. Keepalive

 _Other references_